 Generally, wireless carriers are looking for buildings with flat rooftops that are 3 stories to 7 stories in height, with elevations from 25 to 80 feet.
 Additionally they look to develop cellular sites on existing structures.
 Properties can be in residential, commercial, or industrial areas.

 However, with advances in fiberoptic technology, carriers are now increasingly starting to deploy small cell networks and expand DAS (distributed antenna systems) nodes to support and enhance coverage and capacity.
+The major tower companies such as American Tower, SBA and Crown Castle are also investing heavily in these technologies.

 But what happens to landlord's cell tower lease or rather rooftop cell site lease rental income when a carrier reaches critical mass in a city and saturates the market with small cells?
 Will they simply work in connection with your existing Verizon or AT&T cell site, or will they have enough leverage to come back to you and negotiate a significant rent reduction, because otherwise they can simply render your expensive site obsolete?